RCorpy/Rello/README.md

 - CSS can be improved
 - Should be able to change the positions of full columns
 - Backend with database to save the progress, maybe even add users
-- Tags could be added to categorize the cards
+- DONE!
+Tags could be added to categorize the cards